JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

 ## Next step

-In the next part of the tutorial you'll learn about Kotlin data classes and how you can use them in your application.
+In the next part of the tutorial, you'll learn about Kotlin data classes and how you can use them in your application.

 **[Proceed to the next chapter](jvm-spring-boot-add-data-class.md)**